seismic-initiative/consciOS-paper/paper-edited.md

 Notes:

-* Where I used “Friston et al.” I referenced the active inference body of work present in the codex; please indicate if you want a specific Friston paper cited (I can add DOI in the citation pass).
+* Where I used "Friston et al." I referenced the active inference body of work present in the codex; please indicate if you want a specific Friston paper cited (I can add DOI in the citation pass).
 * I left in the Hypothesis labels and showed operational measures; these are ready for conversion to formal reference pointers when you paste the exact DOI/arXiv items you fetched with Gemini (if any differ from the codex entries).

 ### 4. Three‑Self Architecture: A Hierarchical Controller Decomposition